uutzinger/esk8/ElectricSkateBoard.md

 - Brw Hall3 - ODrive Hall Z
 - Blk GND

 Supply votlage 3.3 to 5V.
-VESEC has switch to select.
+VESEC has switch to select Vcc or 5V.
 ODrive eitehr 5V or VCC, examples use 5V.
 Hall sensor pulls output to ground.
+It has built in voltag regulator.
 On ODrive board, Hall output is pulled high (3.3V) with 3.3k resitor (2k2 on VESEC).
 Hall sensors need 22-47nF to GND to supress noise.
 Can turn off invalid Hall state in ODrive software (ignore_illegal_hall_state = True)

 Thermistor is 10k Thermisotor